14 Principles of Kentucky Women’s Network

 12. Everyone must be free to worship according to his or her own conscience; government must refrain from either fostering or frustrating the practice of religion.

-13. All citizens are entitled to equal treatment under the law.
-Our civil and criminal justice systems must be kept free of all bias, social and financial.
+13. Our civil and criminal justice systems must be kept free of all bias, social and economic discrimination.

 14. A democratic government IS the people.
 It is our role, as government, to assure the pursuit of the principles set forth above by enhancing the community life of the citizen, while leaving sacrosanct the social, religious and personal life, fostering in each citizen a dedication to fruitful and rewarding service to self, family, community and nation.